Resources for Students

-While you will find lots of valuable information on this website, you can access more resources through PirateNet: Internship guidelines, pass codes to career assessments and resources such as Navigator (our online job/internship database), Career Shift, instructional videos, Candid Careers and more.
+While you will find lots of valuable information on this website, you can access more resources through PirateNet: Internship guidelines, pass codes to career assessments and resources such as Handshake (our online job/internship database), Career Shift, instructional videos, Candid Careers and more.
 These resources are only available to Seton Hall students.

 Self and Career Exploration